Wild boar: Description

 The wild boar is a bulky, massively built suid with short and relatively thin legs.
 The trunk is short and robust, while the hindquarters are comparatively underdeveloped.
 The region behind the shoulder blades rises into a hump and the neck is short and thick to the point of being nearly immobile.
 The animal's head is very large, taking up to one-third of the body's entire length.
 The structure of the head is well suited for digging.
 The head acts as a plough, while the powerful neck muscles allow the animal to upturn considerable amounts of soil: it is capable of digging 8–10 cm into frozen ground and can upturn rocks weighing 40–50 kg.
 The eyes are small and deep-set and the ears long and broad.
 The species has well developed canine teeth, which protrude from the mouths of adult males.
 The medial hooves are larger and more elongated than the lateral ones and are capable of quick movements.
 The animal can run at a maximum speed of 40 km/h (25 mph) and jump at a height of 140–150 cm.

 Sexual dimorphism is very pronounced in the species, with males being typically 5–10% larger and 20–30% heavier than females.
 Males also sport a mane running down the back, which is particularly apparent during autumn and winter.
 The canine teeth are also much more prominent in males and grow throughout life.
 The upper canines are relatively short and grow sideways early in life, though they gradually curve upwards.
 The lower canines are much sharper and longer, with the exposed parts measuring 10–12 cm in length.
 In the breeding period, males develop a coating of subcutaneous tissue, which may be 2–3 cm thick, extending from the shoulder blades to the rump, thus protecting vital organs during fights.
-Males sport a roughly egg-sized sack near the opening of the penis, which collects urine and emits a sharp odour.
-The function of this sack is not fully understood.
+Males sport a roughly chicken egg–sized sac of unclear function near the opening of the penis that collects urine and emits a sharp odour.